dilip7/OpenCart-Plugin/README.md

 Remaining  fields like order status and sort order can be left as default values.

+### Sample values
+Configuration

+Example

+url -  https://uat.quikpay.in/api/partner //API domain specified by QuikWallet for Test/Production partnerid - 75 //Unique id allotted to each merchant

+secret -  gA73CzmjhlqfGsJxP7s811ZVmnl70Jky  //256-bit key that to be stored securely

 ### Support

 For support requests or questions email us on support@livquik.com